jakebeamish/Penplotting.js/README.md

 - A Sketch class to contain everything needed to create and render the SVG
 - 2D Vector and Line classes for geometry
-- A seedable PRNG with useful methods
+- Seedable PRNGs with useful methods (Mulberry32, XORShift32, LCG)
 - Maths functions such as fract, wrap, lerp, map

 ## Usage